fastlane/fastlane/README.md

 #### Git Repo

-After running `match` for the first time, your git repo will contain 2 directories:
+After running `match` for the first time, your Git repo will contain 2 directories:

 - The `certs` folder contains all certificates with their private keys
 - The `profiles` folder contains all provisioning profiles